Terms of use of the Orphadata website and General Data Protection Regulation (GDPR)

 Creating a link to a document published on the site

-All direct or embedded links to a document other than a webpage, notwithstanding their form or content, are prohibited, unless the express authorisation of the editors of the portal Orphanet has been given.
+All direct or embedded links to a document other than a webpage, notwithstanding their form or content, are prohibited, unless the express authorisation of the editors of the Orphanet website has been given.

 This includes in particular, but not exclusively, all documents in a graphic format (such as .jpg, .gif, .png), all multimedia or animated documents (such as .avi, .mov, .wmv, .flv, .swf, .ppt, .pps), all text or word-processed documents (such as .txt, .doc, .docx, .rtf, .xls, .pdf), as well as any other document which cannot be viewed using a standard internet browser.

-We therefore recommend that you create links towards the Orphanet web pages containing the links towards these documents, instead of creating links directly to these documents.
+We therefore recommend that you create links towards the Orphadata web pages containing the links towards these documents, instead of creating links directly to these documents.

 Inclusion and using frames

-Any use or reproduction, even in part, of one of the elements of the Orphadata web portal on a third-party site using techniques described as ’inclusion’, frames, inlining, or any other technique of a similar nature, is formally prohibited.
+Any use or reproduction, even in part, of one of the elements of the Orphadata site on a third-party site using techniques described as ’inclusion’, frames, inlining, or any other technique of a similar nature, is formally prohibited.

 Illegal Data